lua-card-engine/ce_expansion_magic_ltr/README.md

 ## 🛠️ Tools

 This expansion set comes with a handy tool to convert `.png` card designs into the required `.vtf` format for use in Garry's Mod.

-### PNG to VTF Converter

-To convert your `.png` card designs to `.vtf`, follow these steps:
+And to download and properly resize card images from the [Magic: The Gathering API](https://api.magicthegathering.io/).

+For all these tools you must:

-1. Open a terminal or command prompt.
+1. Open a terminal or command prompt in the repository root folder.

 2. Navigate to the [`tools/`](tools/) directory of this repository: